 A lower tire pressure provides more flotation.
-Higher pressures in front casters may cause them to shimmy on hard surfaces.

 - b) Check deck support chains. - c) Check deck leveling (See Adjustments Section 5.2.2.)
 Note: The front of the mower deck will be approximately 1/4" lower than the back of the mower deck.
-This is the "rake" of the deck.

-d) Check blades tip to tip for straightness (they should be within 3/16" or one blade width from being in line.)
+This is the "rake" of the deck. - d) Check blades tip to tip for straightness (they should be within 3/16" or one blade width from being in line.)